platformsh/platformsh-docs/toolstacks/php/symfony/migrate-existing-site.md

 > **note**
 > *git init* should have created a default *master* branch for you locally, so you can directly push that branch to you *master* remote branch on Platform.sh.

-Both on the terminal and on the ui\_overview, you should see your Master environment being built.
+Both on the terminal and on the Web Interface, you should see your Master environment being built.

 ## Import your database